guptagaurav101/vwo-sdk-server-side/README.md

 ## Requirements
-* Node 5.6 or later
+* PHP 5.6 or later

 ## Installation
 Install the latest version with